 [127] Those elements of the Policy that were not the subject of the Council's appeal to this Court (being provision for Local Impact Reports and certain discretionary conditions) remain subject to reconsideration as agreed by the Council or directed by Duffy J. We record that the effect of her decision was only that certain elements must be reconsidered by ARLA, which may in turn remit them to the Council for reconsideration.
 She could not and did not quash, or declare unreasonable, any element of the Policy herself.
-To the extent that any element is in fact ultra vires the object.
+To the extent that any element is in fact ultra vires the Act, we agree with the Judge that it could not be found reasonable in light of the Act's object.
 However, the question whether any element is ultra vires or unreasonable must be reconsidered by ARLA by reference to the law as explained in this judgment.
+ARLA is not bound by the Judge's reasons to the extent they differ from those given here.

-Section 105(1)(c).
+112 Section 105(1)(c).
 Clause 4.5.1 also expresses the Council's preference that certain discretionary conditions be considered by the District Licensing Committee.